 What is left to complete?
-N/A Any barriers to completion?
+N/A · Any barriers to completion?
 N/A Is the recommendation 'proposed closed'?
-Yes, proposed closed PROPOSED CLOSED " 4.3 Delivery of Strategy Low Priority Recommendation: The Force should look to re-baseline the roadmap to allow for more realistic timelines in completing the initiatives or look to prioritise the completion of each project as stated in their roadmap.
-Initial Management Response: The unified work programme will facilitate aligning all projects and tasks against force priorities and their relative scheduling Head of Information Technology April 2024 Update July 2024: The revised strategy outlined briefly above will address the above recommendation in terms of timelines for completion UPDATE October: What has been achieved?
+Yes, proposed closed PROPOSED CLOSED 66 4.3 Delivery of Strategy Low Priority Recommendation: The Force should look to re-baseline the roadmap to allow for more realistic timelines in completing the initiatives or look to prioritise the completion of each project as stated in their roadmap.
+Initial Management Response: The unified work programme will facilitate aligning all projects and tasks against force priorities and their relative scheduling Head of Information Technology April 2024 Update July 2024: The revised stretger outlined briefly above will address the above recommendation in terms of timelines for completion The revised strategy outlined briefly above will address the above recommendation in terms of timelines for completion and project prioritisation.
+UPDATE October: What has been achieved?
 When the force Exec Board sign off the draft we can then baseline things.
 We are planning to create a critical path linked to both the roadmap and the strategy.
 How far we get with this depends on many things including the delivery of the IT TOM.
 It will be an iterative process that the new CTO will pick up when they are recruited, therefore I cannot define an end date for this now.- Please find embedded here the IT Roadmap: 2024-2027 Digital Roadmap - DRAFT.pd Propose this is now closed - Andy Elliott Head of Change and Interim CTO Head of Information Technology.
 What is left to complete?
 N/A Any barriers to completion?
 N/A Is the recommendation 'proposed closed'?
 No Remain open ESTATES MANAGEMENT SATISFACTORY ASSURANCE July 2023 4.1 Stock Control Condition Surveys Medium Priority Recommendation: Stock condition surveys should be completed for the overdue buildings as soon as possible and survey completion dates should be agreed where not in place.
-Initial Management Response: We lost our Electrical Engineer so still we were unable to carry out the surveys.
+Initial Management Response: Agreed.
+The surveying of buildings got behind due to COVID.
+When this period was over, we lost our Electrical Engineer so still we were unable to carry out the surveys.
 This post is still vacant and will remain so for some months.
 When this post is filled the surveys will resume.
 Target: Within 12 to 18 months [July 2024 - Jan 2025] Head of Estates